rixth/stm32-base/README.md

 Make sure that you also check out the submodules: `git submodule update --init --recursive`.
 You will also need the STM32Cube software from ST's website.

-The demo app contained within is for the STM32F103CB.
+The demo app contained within is for the STM32F103CB - it blinks B7.
 To change the device targeted, make changes in:

 * `tools/build.sh`
 * `tools/flash.jlink`